UniBwM-IFS-AILab/REAP/README.md

 >
 >``` cd ~/px4_ros_com_ros2/src/px4_ros_com/scripts; source clean_all.bash ```

-At this point the additional topic types `BatteryStatus publisher` and `VehicleGlobalPosition publisher` should show up after starting the micrortps_agent(which corresponds to the "ROS2 Bridge" module in the system diagram).
+At this point the additional topic types `BatteryStatus publisher`, `VehicleGlobalPosition publisher` and `VehicleLocalPosition publisher` should show up after starting the micrortps_agent(which corresponds to the "ROS2 Bridge" module in the system diagram).
 Next, copy the following files from within the `Offboard_Control` folder of this repo to `~\px4_ros_com_ros2\src\px4_ros_com\src\examples\offboard`:
 - `battery_status_listener_lib.cpp`
 - `vehicle_global_position_listener_lib.cpp`